OSVR/OSVR-Core/README.md

 - For developing plugins, you'll use the @ref PluginKit library.
 - For developing applications using the framework, you'll use the @ref ClientKit library.

 ## Binary Snapshot Documentation
 This snapshot contains documentation, example code, JSON schemas, and JSON descriptor files in the `share/doc/osvrcore` directory.

-That directory may also contain an `api` subdirectory with generated API documentation.
-If your snapshot does not include this API documentation, visit <http://access.osvr.com> to view it online.
-If you have access to see this file, you should have access to view the documentation on that site, but if there's any issue, just [contact us](mailto:support@osvr.com?subject=Access%20to%20API%20documentation%20site) and we'll get it taken care of.
+More information is available online.

 ## Source Documentation
 See [the HACKING file](HACKING.md) for some development guidelines for working on this code base itself.